 South Carolina is famous for its Atlantic coastline with stunning, sandy beaches, boating, fishing, swimming and other watersports combined with warmer weather overall.
 The taxes are low here, and there are many historic buildings and attractions to visit.

-The shopping and food venues are terrific especially in the tourist areas.
+The food venues are terrific especially in the tourist areas.
 However, the rest of the state still has that laid-back southern lifestyle that many retirees crave.

 South Carolina is by far one of the friendliest places to visit or live.
 Ther are lots of retirement homes and communities throughout the state.
 This region boasts a thriving arts and music scene with many different genres to please every taste.
 Of course, the food here is divine.